ganyuhuoguang/ncnn-tool/README.md

 # ncnn-tool
-a tool base on ncnn.
+a tool base on ncnn for models deploy on FPGA.